PrefectHQ/prefect/docs/tutorial/deployments.md

 search:
   boost: 2
 ---

 # Deploying Flows

+This page of the tutorial covers scheduling workflows with Prefect by deploying flows.

 !!! note "Reminder to connect to Prefect Cloud or a self-hosted Prefect server instance"
     Some features in this tutorial, such as scheduling, require you to be connected to a Prefect server.
     If using a self-hosted setup, run `prefect server start` to run both the webserver and UI.
     If using Prefect Cloud, make sure you have [successfully authenticated your local environment](/cloud/cloud-quickstart/).

-## Why deployments?
+## Deployment benefits

-Some of the most common reasons to use an orchestration tool such as Prefect are for [scheduling](/concepts/schedules/) and [event-based triggering](/concepts/automations/).
-Up to this point, we’ve demonstrated running Prefect flows as scripts, but this means *you* have been the one triggering and managing flow runs.
+Up to this point, we’ve run Prefect flows as scripts, but this means *you* have been the one triggering and managing flow runs.
-You can certainly continue to trigger your workflows in this way and use Prefect as a monitoring layer for other schedulers or systems, but you will miss out on many of the other benefits and features that Prefect offers.

-Deploying a flow exposes an API and UI so that you can:
+By deploying a run with Prefect, you can:

-- trigger new runs, [cancel active runs](/concepts/flows/#cancel-a-flow-run), pause scheduled runs, customize parameters, and more
+- Automatically trigger runs, cancel active runs, pause scheduled runs, customize parameters, and more.
-- remotely configure schedules and automation rules for your deployments
+- Remotely configure schedules and automation rules for your deployments.
-- dynamically provision infrastructure using [workers](/tutorials/workers/)
+- Dynamically provision infrastructure using [workers](/tutorials/workers/).

 ## What is a deployment?

-Deploying a flow is the act of specifying where and how it will run.
+Deploying a flow specifies where and how it runs for remote orchestration.
-This information is encapsulated and sent to Prefect as a [deployment](/concepts/deployments/) that contains the crucial metadata needed for remote orchestration.
-Deployments elevate workflows from functions that you call manually to API-managed entities.

-Attributes of a deployment include (but are not limited to):

-- __Flow entrypoint__: path to your flow function
-- __Schedule__ or __Trigger__: optional schedule or triggering rules for this deployment
-- __Tags__: optional text labels for organizing your deployments

-## Create a deployment
+## Create deployments

-Using our `get_repo_info` flow from the previous sections, we can easily create a deployment for it by calling a single method on the flow object: `flow.serve`.
+Using our `get_repo_info` flow from the previous sections, we can easily create a deployment for it by calling a single method on the flow object: `flow.serve`:

 ```python hl_lines="16-17" title="repo_info.py"
 import httpx